DioNeural/forecasting-system-for-retail/README.md

 ---

 ## 🎯 **Conclusions and Future Work**
-- **Results**: These projects demonstrate my ability to analyze complex datasets, engineer meaningful features, and build predictive models that drive business value.
+- **Results**: This project demonstrates my ability to analyze complex datasets, engineer meaningful features, and build predictive models that drive business value.
-- **Next Steps**: Extend the models to other stores, implement daily web scraping for competitor pricing, and enhance streaming models for real-time analysis.
+- **Next Steps**: Extend the model to other stores, implement daily web scraping for competitor pricing, and enhance streaming models for real-time analysis.

 ---